4 Critical phases of a go-to-market strategy (Updated 2022)By Courtney Hinz

 - What are your strategies to reach prospects at each separate stage of the buyer’s journey?

-It’s time to meet with your potential customers.
+As you progress through the go-to-market timeline, you should now meet with your potential customers.
 This phase is all about making their every interaction a delightful one and keeping them coming back for more.
+What does a go-to-market strategy look like when viewed through the lens of creating an incredible customer experience?

 - Will you allow customers to self-sign up or purchase online?